gioblu/BIPLAN/documentation/README.md

 - [Unary operators](/documentation/unary-operators.md) [`++`](/documentation/unary-operators.md) [`--`](/documentation/unary-operators.md)

 ## BIP CR.1 computer architecture
-The graph below showcases the structure and the features of the BIP CR.1 computer architecture that operates with the BIP ASCII byte-code and includes a serial interface, input-output ports, analog-to-digital and digital-to-analog converters, mono sound, text mode graphics and file handling.
+The graph below showcases the structure and the features of the BIP CR.1 computer architecture that operates with the BIP ASCII bytecode and includes a serial interface, input-output ports, analog-to-digital and digital-to-analog converters, mono sound, text mode graphics and file handling.

 ```